 Adenosine is a naturally occurring purine nucleoside that forms from the breakdown of adenosine triphosphate (ATP).
 ATP is the primary energy source in cells for transport systems and many enzymes.
 Most ATP is hydrolyzed to ADP, which can be further dephosphorylated to AMP.
-Most ADP and AMP that form in the cell is rephosphorylated in the mitochondria by enzymatic reactions requiring oxygen.
-If there are large amounts of ATP hydrolyzed, and especially if there is insufficient oxygen available (i.e., hypoxia), then some of the AMP can be further dephosphorylated to adenosine by the cell membrane associated enzyme, 5'-nucleotidase.
+Most ADP and AMP that form in the cell are rephosphorylated by the mitochondria through enzymatic reactions requiring oxygen.
+If large amounts of ATP are hydrolyzed, and especially if there is insufficient oxygen available (i.e., hypoxia), then some of the AMP can be further dephosphorylated to adenosine by the cell membrane associated enzyme, 5'-nucleotidase.

-- Most importantly, adenosine is rapidly transported into red blood cells (and other cell types) where it is rapidly deaminated by adenosine deaminase to inosine, which is further broken down to hypoxanthine, xanthine and uric acid, which is excreted by the kidneys.
-Adenosine deamination also occurs in the plasma, but at a lower rate than that which occurs within cells.
-Dipyridamole is a vasodilator drug that blocks adenosine uptake by cells, thereby reducing the metabolism of adenosine.
-Therefore, one important mechanism for dipyridamole-induced vasodilation is its potentiation of extracellular adenosine.
+- Adenosine is rapidly transported into red blood cells (and other cell types) where it is rapidly deaminated by adenosine deaminase to inosine, which is further broken down to hypoxanthine, xanthine, and uric acid which is excreted by the kidneys.
+Adenosine deamination also occurs in plasma, but at a lower rate than that which occurs within cells.
+Dipyridamole is a vasodilator drug that blocks adenosine uptake by cells, reducing the metabolism of adenosine.
+Therefore, one significant mechanism for dipyridamole-induced vasodilation is its potentiation of extracellular adenosine.

 - Adenosine can be acted on by adenosine kinase and rephosphorylated to AMP.
 This salvage pathway helps maintain the adenine nucleotide pool in cells.

-Although adenosine is a powerful vasodilator, especially in the coronary circulation, it is not used as a vasodilator for the treatment of coronary artery disease.
-The reason is that it is very short acting, limited to intravascular administration, and in the heart it can produce coronary vascular steal.
+Although adenosine is a powerful vasodilator, especially in coronary circulation, it is not used as a vasodilator to treat coronary artery disease.
+The reason is that it is short-acting, limited to intravascular administration, and can produce coronary vascular steal.
 When administered by intravenous infusion, it can produce hypotension and atrioventricular block.

-Adenosine's unique vasodilator properties, however, are utilized in cardiac imaging during stress tests, to determine coronary fractional flow reserve (a measure of severity of coronary stenosis), and to assess pulmonary vasodilatory responses in patients with pulmonary hypertension.
+Adenosine's unique vasodilator properties, however, are utilized in cardiac imaging during stress tests to determine coronary fractional flow reserve (a measure of severity of coronary stenosis), and to assess pulmonary vasodilator responses in patients with pulmonary hypertension.

-Most of adenosine's side effects are related to its vasodilatory properties.
-Patients can experience flushing and headache, both of which are related to vasodilation.
-Adenosine can produce rapid arterial hypotension; however, this is reversed shortly after stopping the infusion of adenosine.
+Most of adenosine's side effects are related to its vasodilator properties.
+Patients can experience flushing and headaches, both of which are related to vasodilation.
+Adenosine can produce rapid arterial hypotension; however, this is reversed shortly after stopping the infusion of adenosine because of its short half-life.
 Coronary vascular steal is of theoretical concern in some patients with coronary artery disease, although there is no clinical evidence supporting this adverse effect.
 Methylxanthines such as caffeine and theophylline competitively antagonize the binding of adenosine at its purinergic receptor.
 Finally, adenosine may produce undesirable AV block; however, this is usually rapidly corrected by stopping adenosine administration.
 Therefore, adenosine is contraindicated in patients with preexisting second or third degree AV block.